kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 ### Creation

 On Kubernetes, `Dataplane` resource is automatically created by kuma-cp.
-For each Pod with sidecar-injection label a new Dataplane resource will be created.
+For each Pod with sidecar-injection label a new `Dataplane` resource will be created.

 ### Deletion

-Dataplane resource has an [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) to the corresponding Pod.
-That's why when Pod is deleted Dataplane resource is deleted as well.
+When a Pod is deleted its matching `Dataplane` resource is deleted as well.
+This is possible thanks to the [owner reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) set on the `Dataplane` resource.